 Animals that live either attached to a hard surface (for example, on rocks or pilings) or move on the surface of bottom sediments.
 Epifauna include oysters, mussels, barnacles, snails, starfish, sponges and sea squirts.

 A plant that grows upon another plant.
 The epiphyte does not “eat” the plant on which it grows, but uses the plant for structural support or as a way to get off the ground and into the canopy environment.

-The disruption and movement of soil by wind, water or ice, either occurring naturally or as a result of land use practices.
+The disruption or movement of soil by wind, water or ice, occurring naturally or as a result of land use practices.